 COMPONENT 3: Supervisor communicates with mental health team leaders to ensure that services are integrated, to problem-solve programmatic issues, (such as referral issues or transfer of follow-along to mental health workers), and to be a champion for the value of work.
 Attends a meeting for each mental health treatment team on a quarterly basis.

-The purpose of IPS supervisors attending mental health treatment team meetings is to model using a team approach.
-For example, if the IPS specialist announces that someone will soon start work, the supervisor asks team members for ideas about job supports.
+IPS supervisors attend mental health treatment team meetings to model using a team approach.
+For example, when the IPS specialist announces that someone will soon start work, the supervisor asks team members for ideas about job supports.